+Municipal sewer systems carry wastewater to treatment plants.
 Wastewater is all the water used in the home that flows down the drain.
 It includes the water you flush from your toilet and the waste it carries.
 In most homes, gravity carries wastewater toward a vertical pipe, called a standpipe or soil stack, in your basement.

 The stack is vented through the roof of your home to maintain proper pressure to keep wastewater flowing out through the main drain line in your home.
 This drainpipe is usually under your basement floor, in a crawlspace, or under a foundation slab.